headforwards-spd/headforwards-website/src/pages/info-pages/enterprise-project.md

           understand how important this approach is to success
         name: Jon Dodkins
         jobTitle: Agile Facilitator
-      - type: markdown-component
-        text: "The daily collaboration that Headforwards offers allows enterprises to obtain maximum benefit from bespoke software, by ensuring that it extends seamlessly through their organisation.
-Headforwards build a knowledge of your business as we build the partnership; we build a roadmap in the background so that we are ready to continue adding value past the project timeframe. "
     title: Overview
   - type: images-component
     imageOne: /uploads/HF careers 1.jpg